 George Milton, co-founder of Yellowbird Foods, shares our belief that hot sauces are the very best food group.
 They can be healthy, beautiful and add incredible flavor to any food.

 I also can’t help but love the Yellowbird mascot on the bottles.
 Adorable and eye-catching in the grocery store aisles.

-The flavor of Los Calientes are so complex and yet so familiar and delicious.
-Sweet, smokey, spicy and tropical all come to mind.
+The flavor of Los Calientes is so complex and yet so familiar and delicious.
+Sweet, smokey, spicy and tropical all swirled up into one scrumptious sauce.
 Perfect for tacos, one of our favorites on eggs, and even great on a burger, this is a versatile sauce.

 If you can get a bottle, do it immediately.
 It is worth the price for a spot in your refrigerator.

 Read our full review of Los Calientes Rojo Edition (and the other Hot Ones sauces) here.

 If you love garlic, you’re going to love Habanero Evil hot sauce by Torchbearer.
 Garlic is the second ingredient in this sauce, and you can clearly see it suspended in the raw sauce.